3D&AR

 3D and AR are allowing lovers of art and refinement to elevate their habitats with fresh strokes of creativity.
 Buyers can now visualize the ‘fit’ of a classic oeuvre or modern masterpiece (located in a store or a gallery) in their own home or office with just an internet connection – amplifying shopper confidence, reducing costs, minimizing returns and significantly shortening sales cycles – which marks the next evolution of online sales and commerce for artists, interior designers, realtors, galleries, art retailers and lifestyle brands.

 Indeed, art buying habits have changed permanently.
-The pandemic – a time when online art sales skyrocketed – marked a tipping point for the industry, and the momentum has only increased since.
-Auction houses are witnessing strong growth online.
-Buyers are more confident in purchasing big-ticket items virtually.
-97% of the online art platforms are optimistic about the market in the next 12 months.
+The pandemic – a time when online art sales skyrocketed – marked a tipping point for the industry, and the momentum has been maintained since, despite a return to in-person activities.
+Auction houses have seen the percentage of art loversbuying online remain far above pre-pandemic levels, while a majority of buyersstate that their trust and interest in purchasing art online had increasedduring the pandemic.

 Art and technology are colliding in never before seen ways